Insurance Pet Insurance

 The P2P insurance model is gaining popularity in what's known as the insurtech era, but the concept dates back to the origins of insurance.
 This type of insurance simply involves a group of individuals contributing to a pool of capital that becomes accessible to any individual from that group who is experiencing a covered loss.
 These groups are typically formed from like-minded individuals, friends, or family members who agree to combine their resources in case one member of the group incurs a loss.

-In the U.S., insurtech startup Lemonade has brought the concept to a larger scale and combined it with some of the conveniences of the traditional insurance model.
-You don’t need to pull together a group to get coverage through Lemonade — you can purchase a policy online as you would from a traditional insurer.
+In the U.S., insurtech startup Lemonade has combined this concept with some of the conveniences of the traditional insurance model.
+You don't need to pull together a group to get coverage through Lemonade — you can purchase a policy online as you would from a traditional insurer.
 Nevertheless, Lemonade draws from the P2P model to achieve lower insurance premiums and greater transparency.
-Let’s look at how Lemonade works in more detail.
+Let's look at how Lemonade works in more detail.

 How Lemonade works

 Lemonade is a P2P insurance company founded in 2015 that has been expanding to more states over the years.
-The company offers three types of insurance coverage: renters insurance, homeowners insurance, and pet health insurance.
-You can get a discount for bundling your best pet insurance with your homeowners or renters insurance.
+The company offers several types of insurance coverage: renters insurance, homeowners insurance, pet health insurance, condo insurance, car insurance, and term life insurance.
+Currently, at least one type of insurance by Lemonade is available in every state, but exact offerings vary.
+You can get a discount for bundling any combination of Lemonade policies, for instance, your best pet insurance with your renters insurance.

 Instead of profiting from not making payouts on claims, Lemonade takes a flat fee from customers' premiums to run the business.
 The rest of the money in the pool goes first toward paying claims, and anything leftover at the end of the year is donated to the cause of your choice.
 Lemonade groups you with other policyholders who are interested in contributing to the same cause.
 However, your premium is determined from individual risk factors alone.

 This approach means Lemonade has nothing to gain from denying claims, so the claims process can be much faster than with traditional insurance carriers.
-The company also uses blockchain technology to instantly verify as many losses as possible.
+The company also uses AI to run anti-fraud algorithms to instantly verify as many losses as possible.
 If a claim is approved using this technology, the policyholder could get their money in seconds.

 Peer-to-peer insurance vs. traditional insurance